potatocodex/rijndael-dudi265/README.md

 Secure System Library for  dot Net Framework environment.

 ## Intro
-Created for easy to use cryptography on the C# Environment.
+Created for easy to use cryptography on C# Environment.

 Using Rijndael Algorithm for more robust performance.